adliano/flutter_thepetinder/README.md

 # thepetinder

-A new Flutter application for Petinder
+A new Android and IOS application for Petinder